rails/rails/guides/source/configuring.md

 * `config.active_storage.previewers` accepts an array of classes indicating the image previewers available in Active Storage blobs.
 The default is `[ActiveStorage::Previewer::PopplerPDFPreviewer, ActiveStorage::Previewer::MuPDFPreviewer, ActiveStorage::Previewer::VideoPreviewer]`. `PopplerPDFPreviewer` and `MuPDFPreviewer` can generate a thumbnail from the first page of a PDF blob; `VideoPreviewer` from the relevant frame of a video blob.

+* `config.active_storage.optimizers` accepts an array of classes indicating the image optimizers available for Active Storage blobs.
+The default is `[ActiveStorage::Optimizer::WebImageOptimizer]`.
+The web image optimizer will not apply any optimizations to web images, but will convert variable image blobs that are not web images into PNGs.

 * `config.active_storage.paths` accepts a hash of options indicating the locations of previewer/analyzer commands.
 The default is `{}`, meaning the commands will be looked for in the default path.
 Can include any of these options:
     * `:ffprobe` - The location of the ffprobe executable.
     * `:mutool` - The location of the mutool executable.